craigm26/bike-bus/README.md

 Offline maps: Allow premium users to download maps for offline use, enabling them to access route information without an internet connection.

-Ad-free experience: Offer an ad-free version of the app for premium users, enhancing their user experience.

-To notify car drivers when a bikebus is nearby, you can create a separate feature within the app or develop a complementary app specifically for drivers:
+Notify car drivers when a bikebus is nearby

 Real-time notifications: Develop a feature that allows drivers to receive real-time notifications when a bikebus is nearby.
 Drivers can opt-in to receive these alerts based on their location and route.